hashicorp/nomad/website/source/docs/job-specification/volume.html.md

 description: |-
    The "volume" stanza allows the group to specify that it requires a given volume from the cluster.
-Nomad will automatically handle ensuring that the volume is available, and mounted into the task.
+Nomad will automatically handle ensuring that the volume is available and mounted into the task.
 ---

 # `volume` Stanza